Busselton: Federation to present day

 By the early 20th century, Busselton had become well known as a resort town, aided by the railway along with the 1890s Western Australian gold rushes, which greatly increased the state's population and prosperity.
 Caves in the area of what is now the Leeuwin-Naturaliste National Park including Yallingup Cave (now Ngilgi Cave) had been discovered and developed, and the strip of coastline between Cape Yallingup and Cape Naturaliste had become popular for camping and seaside holidays.
 The 1913 Cyclopedia of Western Australia stated:Busselton which has come to be known as the sanatorium of Western Australia lies within the shelter of Geographe Bay some 30 miles south of Bunbury.
 Up to some 20 years ago, it was merely a charming country village, with grass-grown streets where arum lilies rioted in profusion. ...
-It’s cool temperate climate, excellent beach and well-established bathing facilities have made it one of the favourite summer resorts.
+Its cool temperate climate, excellent beach and well-established bathing facilities have made it one of the favourite summer resorts.
 If to these we add the caves reached daily by motor service from the town and, in addition to the scenery, this excellent boating, bathing and fishing, Busselton can probably claim to be the most favoured haunt of the holiday seeker.Busselton began to grow significantly when the Group Settlement Scheme brought people to the area between 1923 and 1926; nine of the first sixteen groups were organised in the Busselton area.
-In about 1927, the Flinders Bay Branch Railway was developed, which connected Busselton to Flinders Bay; it was closed around 1957.
+In about 1927, the Flinders Bay branch railway was developed, which connected Busselton to Flinders Bay; it was closed around 1957.
 In the 1930s, agricultural prices dropped due to the Great Depression, causing many people to leave the area.
 During World War II, 476 Busselton-born men signed up for service; 20 in the Royal Australian Navy, 110 in the Royal Australian Air Force, and 346 in the Australian Army.
 The names of the fallen are displayed on the town's war memorial alongside those of World War I in St Marys Park.
 During the war, Busselton was home to an Air Force training base; remains of the base can still be seen today from the Busselton Bypass Road.
 A Royal Australian Air Force P-51 Mustang fighter was given the nickname Busselton in honour of the people of Busselton and their support of War Loan fundraising activities.

 In the 1950s many facilities for holiday-makers were built west of Busselton and the 1960s saw the beginnings of the professional fishing industry and, in particular, the Margaret River wine region, which greatly increased tourist numbers in and around Busselton.
 The Busselton port closed in 1972.
 From the 1970s Busselton began growing particularly as a tourism centre and retirement location.
-By 1996 it had become one of the fastest-growing areas in Western Australia, with an annual growth rate since then of five percent.
+By 1996 it had become one of the fastest-growing areas in Western Australia.
 In 2012, the Shire of Busselton gained city status.